armanijohnny/MacProMiniHackintosh/README.md

 * **Wireless/Bluetooth:** Broadcom BCM94360NG
 * **Case/Cooler/Power:** NZXT H1

-When it comes to parts there's a few things you have to consider and think about.
+**When it comes to parts there's a few things you have to consider and think about.**
-CPU: Prior to OpenCore Intel was the name of the game.
+**CPU:** Prior to OpenCore Intel was the name of the game and considered native.
 However with OpenCore it's pretty easy to use an AMD chip.
-GPU: AMD is whats supported natively on MAC's and straight up plug play with no fuss.
+**GPU:** AMD is whats supported natively on MAC's and straight up plug play with no fuss.
 If you go with a 5000 series AMD GPU you'll need to add one extra Boot Arg to your plist
-WIFI/BT: If you want this to have Airdrop and Handoff you need a Broadcom card.
+**WIFI/BT:** If you want this to have Airdrop and Handoff you need a Broadcom card.
 In my case a Broadcom BCM94360NG.
-Thunderbolt: If you want this you'll want to go Intel CPU with a mobo like a Z390 or you add a Titan Ridge TB card.
+**Thunderbolt:** If you want this you'll want to go Intel CPU with a mobo like a Designare Z390 or you add a Titan Ridge TB card.
 At the moment I dont think AMD supported motherboard actually works.
+**RAM:** With any computer build check the motherboards list of acceptable Ram otherwise you'll be wasting money.

 ## Start Here...